-The long-term investment portfolio should always be a balanced investment, with both stock and bond components.
-Under normal market conditions, stock investments would comprise 30%-60% of the portfolio, bonds would comprise 30%-60%, and liquid reserves would be 5%-40%.
-In the event of abnormal market conditions, the Investment Committee could modify these ranges.
+Each long-term investment portfolio of the Operations, LASF and Legacy accounts should always be a balanced portfolio, with both stock and bond components.
+The stock/bond/liquidity allocations for each portfolio should reflect both their liquidity needs and risk tolerance.
+Allocation guidelines, applicable to normal market conditions, are shown below.
+In the event of abnormal market conditions, the Investment Committee could modify these ranges and report such modifications to the Finance Committee.

+Operations Account:

+Investment Objective(s) – income primary, growth secondary Risk tolerance – moderate

+Stock investments should comprise 30%-60% of the portfolio, bonds 30%-60%, and liquid reserves 5%-40%.

+LASF Account

+Investment Objective(s) – growth primary, income secondary Risk Tolerance – above moderate

+Stock investments should comprise 50%-75% of the portfolio, bonds 15%-50%, and liquid reserves 5%-40%.

+Legacy Fund Account

+Investment Objective(s) – growth primary, income secondary Risk Tolerance – above moderate

+Stock investments should comprise 50%-75% of the portfolio, bonds 15%-50%, and liquid reserves 5%-40%.

-The stock component should be diversified among growth and value funds and exchange-traded funds (ETFs) and the equity component of one or more balanced funds (e.g. Wellesley Income).
+The stock component of each long-term investment portfolio should be diversified among growth and value funds and exchange-traded funds (ETFs) and the equity component of one or more balanced funds (e.g. Wellesley Income).
 Both index funds and actively managed funds would be permitted investments, as would be international stock funds and sector funds that focus on commodities and precious metals.
 Investing in individual stocks would not be permitted.

-The bond component should also be diversified to include allocations to diversified fixed-income funds (e.g., PIMCO Total Return) as well as more specialized funds (e.g., Vanguard High Yield).
+The bond component should also be diversified to include allocations to diversified fixed-income funds as well as more specialized funds (e.g., Vanguard High Yield).
 Both index funds and actively managed funds would be permitted investments.
 Investing in individual bonds, other than U.S. Treasury bonds and notes, would not be permitted.

-The Investment Committee would manage the risk characteristics of the TC’s portfolio to avoid being either overly conservative or overly aggressive.
-Current and expected market conditions and the TC’s projected need for liquidity will be taken into account in determining the stock/bond/cash allocation mix.
-As the long-term investment portfolio grows over time, it can afford to have a less conservative risk profile, with greater emphasis on stocks to provide long-term growth and less on bonds to provide income.
-On the other hand, if we anticipate an operating deficit in the next year or two, a more conservative investment posture would be appropriate.
+The Investment Committee will manage the risk characteristics of the TC’s three portfolios to avoid being either overly conservative or overly aggressive relative to their individual risk tolerance.
+Current and expected market conditions and the TC’s projected need for liquidity in each portfolio will be taken into account in determining the stock/bond/cash allocation mix at any point in time.

+The Treasurer will promptly communicate to the Investment Committee any change in liquidity needs as a result of decisions made by the Board or the Finance Committee.

+Restricted Investments.
+The following types of investments are not permitted without specific approval of the Board of Directors:

+Equity investments: common stock in non-public corporations, letter or restricted stock, initial public offerings, and buying or selling on margin;

+Fixed-Income investments: tax-exempt bonds, investments for which there is no public market (private placements), direct placement of mortgages on real property;

+Options, futures and other derivatives except for hedging purposes or to create investment exposures that are consistent with the guidelines herein.

+Notwithstanding the above, the TC’s portfolios may purchase mutual funds or ETFs that include Restricted Investments provided they comprise no more than 10% of any such fund or ETF.

-The diversification of the investment portfolio will be reviewed by the Investment Committee as frequently as circumstances require and at least annually.
-Any decision by the Investment Committee that would result in non-diversification of the TC’s investment portfolio will be reported to the Board at its next meeting.
+The diversification of the portfolios will be reviewed by the Investment Committee as frequently as circumstances require and at least annually.
+Any decision by the Investment Committee that would result in allocations of any portfolio inconsistent with the guidelines shown above will be reported to the Finance Committee and the Board at their next meeting.

 III.
 Management and Investment Standards